babinet/InOutNOutIn/README.md

 awk '$1 ~ /^ *77/'
 ```

-awk - split csv and keep headers on ech chunks
+awk - split csv and keep headers on each chunks

 ```
 awk -v m=10 '